bob-ros2/dindbox/web_app/README.md

 2. It loads Tailwind CSS from a CDN.
 3. An `importmap` is used to resolve module specifiers for `react` and `react-dom`.
 4. The main application logic is loaded via `<script type="module" src="/index.tsx"></script>`.

-There is no `npm install` or build step required.

 ## API Integration